-The marathon and half marathon start near the foot of the steps in the parking lot of the State Capitol in downtown Baton Rouge and finishes on 4th Street in front of the State Library and State Museum.
+The marathon and half marathon start near the Pentagon Barracks in downtown Baton Rouge and finishes on 4th Street in front of the State Library and State Museum.
 Detailed maps of both areas as well as instructions for race morning, can be found in the Official Participant Guide emailed or online at www.thelouisianamarathon.com.

 Will there be corrals?

 Marathon Maniacs and Half Fanatics will be providing pace teams and will be staggered in the starting corrals.
 We will have an elite start and two other delayed starting groups.

 How do I get my finisher items after the race?